How to Buy

 Reliable pre-auction estimates of shipping costs from our Toronto office may be obtained from:

-Please note information regarding specialised shippers may be provided by department specialists; don’t hesitate to ask.
+Please note information regarding specialised shippers can be provided by department specialists.

 Pick Up & Shipping from Vancouver

-Please note that lots in our Waddington’s West auctions are located in Vancouver.
+Please note that lots in our Waddington’s West auctions are located in Vancouver, BC.

-Additionally, contact us to find out more about interoffice shuttle to our Toronto office at 275 King Street East.
+Additionally, contact us to find out more about the inter-office shuttle between our Toronto and Vancouver offices.

 The fine print of how you can bid and what you need to know: